 Construction projects are complex affairs with many moving parts and stakeholders.
+Companies are often using data to advance construction projects and make sure every process runs as smoothly as possible.
 Given this, it’s not uncommon for there to be uncertainties regarding various aspects of a construction project.
 Construction RFIs exist to address these uncertainties and help stakeholders receive the information they need to complete the job successfully.

 Keep reading to learn more about construction RFIs and how they work.